2rk/restless/README.md

 # Restless

-TODO: Write a gem description
+The Restless gem is coming soon.

 ## Installation